Hudson River Museum: Planetarium

-The museum has had a planetarium component for over 60 years.
+The museum has had a planetarium component for 70 years.
 The first planetarium was constructed in 1956 inside the Glenview mansion dining room.
-It had a 20-foot dome, seating for 50 and a Spitz A-1 star projector.
-In 1969, as part of the expansion of the museum campus, a planetarium was built with a 40-foot dome, seating for 120 and a Spitz Space Transit Projector.
+It had a 20 ft dome, seating for 50 and a Spitz A-1 star projector capable of displaying 1,500 stars.
+In 1969, as part of the expansion of the museum campus, a planetarium was built with a 40 ft dome, seating for 120 and a computer-driven Spitz Space Transit Projector.
 In 1987 the Spitz was replaced by a Zeiss M1015 star projector.
-One of only three in the U.S., it was capable of displaying 5,000 stars, a thousand more than the Spitz.
+One of only three in the U.S., it displayed 5,000 stars, a thousand more than the Spitz.

-In 2014 the planetarium was renovated and upgraded with a Sky-Skan Digital Planetarium system and a Megastar projector capable of displaying 22 million stars.
+In 2014 the planetarium was renovated and upgraded with a Sky-Skan Digital Planetarium system and a Megastar-IIA projector capable of displaying 22 million stars.
 The Hudson River Museum Planetarium (formerly known as the Andrus Planetarium) remains the only public planetarium in Westchester County, and one of the few in the region to feature live presenters in addition to pre-recorded shows.
 The planetarium accommodates school groups on weekdays, while three different shows are offered to the public on weekends.
 Special events and shows are occasionally presented in the evening.
-The museum has also hosted watch parties for many astronomical events, beginning in 1971 with the close approach of Mars, to Halley's Comet in 1986 and the solar eclipses of 2017 and 2024.
+The museum has also hosted watch parties for several astronomical events, beginning in 1970 with a solar eclipse, followed by the close approach of Mars in 1971, Halley's Comet in 1986 and the solar eclipses of 2017 and 2024.